 Our policy work joins issue expertise with an open, innovative approach to advocacy, bringing technology to analysis and lobbying, and adding substantive detail to our vision for digitally empowered governance and citizenship.

-Currently, our three main initiatives are the Web Integrity Project, the Open Cities team, and Trump Conflicts-of-Interest project.
+Currently, our three main initiatives are the Open Cities program, the Web Integrity Project, and the Conflicts-of-Interest project.
 A full overview of our current and past policy and project work is below.

 Through our federal policy work, we promote transparency and accountability in the federal government by conducting research and oversight activities, proposing policy changes, providing comments, meeting with staff, and testifying at hearings.

 Tracking changes to federal websites: The Web Integrity Project monitors changes to government websites — revealing shifts in public information and access to Web resources, as well as changes in stated policies and priorities.

 President Trump’s conflicts of interest: We also have a team tracking President Trump’s known business dealings and personal interests that may conflict with his public duties as President.